Zesky665/obsidian-plugin-test/src/site/notes/Garden/Docker/Docker-Compose-Basics.md

 ```
 services: # list of containers
 	prefect_agent: # name of container
-		image: "zharec/prefect_agent:latest" # image container is based on
+		image: "zharec/prefect_agent:latest" # image the container is based on
 		env_file: # path to file with env values
 			- .env
 ```